boodah-consulting/n-vyro-governance/README.md

     * To manage firmware dev
   * Branding
     * Come up with content, and create a strong brand behind the organisation
-    * Must understand what we are about
+    * Must share our values
     * Be comfortable with ruffling feathers, at times, and only when agreed by the collective.
   * Copywriter
     * Be able to enhance our message